wolf-packs/wolf-rive/README.md

 If you're using vscode, you can install the rivescript extension for language support.

-Here is an example of two test flows:
+Here is an example of three test flows:
 ```
-> topic greeting
+> topic greet
-+ hi bot
-- hello
++ hi, my name is Hao
+- Hello Hao! // this is a comment that will not be in the test

-> topic onboard
+> topic add_pizza
-+ I need a flight
++ i want a large pizza
-- where would you like to go?
+- what toppings would you like on it?

-+ Seattle, please
++ extra cheese
+- a large extra cheese pizza coming right up!

+> topic add_pizza_then_show_order
++ i want a large pizza
-- ok! when would you like to leave?
+- what toppings would you like on it?

-+ tomorrow
++ extra cheese
-- ok!
-Here are some flights:
-^ * AA-2305 leaving 7am
-^ * UA-103 leaving 9am
+- a large extra cheese pizza coming right up!

++ what did i order?
+- this is what you ordered
+^ a large extra cheese pizza
 ```

 **3. Create your Test**